ur-tcs/programming-2-ex-6/poly/README.md

 You are free to decide which of the three you return.

 ## Option Type

+A skeleton for this part is given in the file `Option.scala` of the exercise files.

 In last week’s exercises, we use a custom type `LookupResult` for the result of looking up in a context: